jiw/noisykeyboard/FAQ.md

 - Speed Silver: Ultra-light and fast
 - Tactile Gray: Heavy tactile feedback

+### What is "Random Volume Compensation"？
+"Random Volume Compensation" toggle:
+When enabled, each keystroke's volume varies slightly on top of your overall volume, making continuous typing sound more natural—closer to a real mechanical keyboard.
+When disabled, all keystrokes play at a fixed volume.

 ## Contact Us

 If you have any questions or need support, please feel free to contact us: